shethneel/Numpy/README.md

 # Pandas

+NumPy is an open source Python library that’s used in almost every field of science and engineering.
+It’s the universal standard for working with numerical data in Python, and it’s at the core of the scientific Python and PyData ecosystems.

 ### Numpy is one of the best libraries provided by python.
 ### We can do multiple operations with that.

+### Numpy Installation :

+pip install numpy

+If you want to know more about pip and it's usage : [ click me ] (https://pypi.org) Here, you will find everything about **pyton packages** and **ways to install them**.

 ### Here are some fundamentals for DATA PREPROCESSING such as :

 1. List and Array conversion